ded-ared/shopify/sticky-widget-setup.md

 5. Go to the **Sticky widget** tab.
 6. Choose how the Sticky widget should appear on the page:

-    •	**Auto** — widget appears on the page automatically if there is no search box available.
+    •	**Auto** — the widget appears on the page automatically if there is no search box available.
-    •	**Always** — widget appears on the page no matter if there is a search box available or not.
+    •	**Always** — the widget is on the page no matter if there is a search box available or not.
-    •	**Never** — widget is always hidden.
+    •	**Never** — the widget is always hidden.

     ⚠ Note. **Auto** and **Always** modes demand **Search Results Widget** is enabled.